Apply

 Themes in Economics

-The third component of the A-Level Economics course focuses on themes in economics.
+The third component of our A Level Economics course focuses on themes in economics.
 This is synoptic in nature and draws on content from both the microeconomics and macroeconomics components.